damolinx/vscode-macros/README.md

 * **Option 3**: Edit the `macros.sourceDirectories` setting.
 You can use the **Macros: Source Directories** entry in the [**Settings** editor](https://code.visualstudio.com/docs/configure/settings).

 The `macros.sourceDirectories` setting supports using tokens like `${workspaceFolder}` or `${userHome}` for dynamic resolution, e.g. `${workspaceFolder}/.macros` if you use that pattern to save macros in your workspaces.
-A missing folder won't lead to any error.
+A missing folder won't lead to error, just to an empty library node.
+The latter behavior allows to easily create later the folder in the file-system by just adding a macro.

 [↑ Back to top](#table-of-contents)

 ### Removing a Library

 * **Option 1**: Use the **Delete** action from the context menu of the given library from [**Macro Explorer**](#macro-explorer-view) view.
- * This only deletes the corresponding entry from the `macros.sourceDirectories` setting, it does not delete the folder.
+ * This only deletes the relevant entry from the `macros.sourceDirectories` setting, it does not delete the folder.

 * **Option 2**: Edit the `macros.sourceDirectories` setting.
 You can use the **Macros: Source Directories** entry in the [**Settings** editor](https://code.visualstudio.com/docs/configure/settings).